CRRSAA/HEERF II Emergency Financial Aid Grants to Students – Summer 2021*

 CRRSAA/HEERF II emergency financial aid awards are prioritized for students with exceptional financial need to cover costs, such as tuition, food assistance, housing assistance, health care (including mental health care) emergencies, childcare emergencies, and other educational-related expenses as a result of the coronavirus pandemic.

-- Undergraduate or graduate degree or non-degree (certificate) seeking students who were enrolled in in the Spring Quarter 2021 (for degree programs) or in the current term (for certificate programs).
+- Undergraduate or graduate degree or non-degree (certificate) seeking students who were enrolled in in the Summer Quarter 2021 (for degree programs) or in the current term (for certificate programs).

 - Students who were enrolled exclusively in online programs